Weight cycling and Serre-type conjectures for unitary groups: Introduction

 \subsection{Acknowledgements}

 We would like to thank Xavier Caruso, David Savitt, and Tong Liu for some helpful conversations related to the material in Section~\ref{sec:p-adic-hodge}; in particular, we are grateful to Caruso for the proof of Proposition~\ref{prop:descent-data-on-rank-one-subobject}.
 We thank Guy Henniart for helpful comments regarding the local Langlands correspondence and Sug Woo Shin for a helpful discussion concerning the proof of Theorem~\ref{thm: existence of Galois reps attached to algebraic modular forms}.
+We thank Diego Izquierdo for his helpful comments on an earlier version of the paper.
 Some of this work was carried out at the IAS (by F.H.) and during a conference visit at the University of Kyoto in November 2008 (by T.G. and F.H.).
 We thank these institutions for the excellent working conditions they provided.
+Finally we thank the referees for many helpful comments.